Madsn/edx-documentation/en_us/students/source/SFD_pursue_certs.rst

    after your payment or 14 days after the course start date, whichever is later.
 After these dates pass, edX cannot provide a refund.

-To get a refund for a certificate fee, follow the steps for :ref:`learners:unenrolling from a course<Unenroll from a Course>`.
+To get a refund for a certificate fee within the refund period, follow the steps described in :ref:`Unenroll from a Course`.

 After you unenroll, the edX support team will contact you with information about receiving your refund.

-Optionally, you can :ref:`re-enroll in the audit track<Enroll in the Audit Track>` for the course.
+Optionally, after you unenroll from the verified track in your course, you can :ref:`re-enroll in the audit track<Enroll in the Audit Track>` for the course, to take the course without a certificate option.

 If you have questions about changing your enrollment track, contact the edX support team at technical@edx.org.